British Australian Oil Company: History of operation, technology, and products

 The British Australian Oil Company's operations near Murrurundi consisted of a shale mine at Mount Temi (north of Murrurundi), a 3½ mile (5.6 km) long, 'Bleichert'-type double-rope aerial ropeway carrying mined shale, and retorts at the base of Page Mountain (close to Murrurundi).
 The retorts were vertical retorts of the 'Young and Fyfe' type.
 The retort site was connected via a one mile (1.6 km) long private branch railway, which passed over a twenty-span timber bridge that crossed Pages River and ended at an exchange siding near Temple Court railway station on the Main North railway line.
 The branch line was worked by a single tank locomotive owned by the company, the former NSWGR locomotive 353.
 Crude oil produced in the retorts was first stored in two large tanks, of 30,000 gallons each, and then sent in company-owned tank wagons to a refinery that was located in the Newcastle suburb of Hamilton.
 The retorts also produced ammonia, as a by-product, which was used to produce ammonium sulphate.
 For use in the process to produce the ammonia and for other purposes, water was drawn from Pages River, through a pipeline to a reservoir near the retorts.
 The refinery made kerosene, gas, lubricating oils, paraffin wax, greases, and other products.
-It was located west of Hamilton Junction.
+It was located west of Hamilton Junction, adjacent to the Newcastle gasworks, and employed 100 men on its 20 acre site.